alefranz/MELT/docs/guide.md

         {
             _factory = factory;
             // In this case, the factory will be reused for all tests, so the sink will be shared as well.
-            // We can clear the sink before each test execution, as xUnit will not run this tests in parallel.
+            // We can clear the sink before each test execution because xUnit will not run these tests in parallel.
             _factory.GetTestLoggerSink().Clear();
             // When running on 2.x, the server is not initialized until it is explicitly started or the first client is created.
             // So we need to use: